 Finalization is normally completed by the District Court in Montana six months or more after the placement of the child.
-The adoptive parents petition the Court for the finalization to initiate this procedure.
+The adoptive parents petition the court for the finalization to initiate this procedure.

 What is the process for completing an international adoption in Montana after my child is home?

 In most international adoptions, the child is adopted in their home country before immigrating with their parents to the United States.
-Once in the United States, the child needs to be re-adopted in order for the child to have a birth certificate in English.
+Once in the United States, the child needs to be re-adopted for the child to have a birth certificate in English.

 If the child’s rights have not been terminated and an adoption conducted in their country of origin, the child will need to be legally adopted in the United States.

 Are open adoption agreements legally enforceable in the state?

 No law specifically addresses open adoption agreements.
 The filing and executing of an open adoption agreement depend on the individual District Court.
 Generally, open adoption is considered an agreement between the adoptive parents and the birth parents without court intervention.

 Can adult adoptees access their original birth certificates?

 An adult adoptee can request a copy of their original birth certificate.